glpsch/se_project_aroundtheus/README.md

 - All data (cards, likes) is stored in memory and reset on page refresh
 - No backend integration — front-end functionality only

-## P.S.

-I previously worked on a very similar project during my studies at Yandex Practicum in 2020.
-To create a more realistic, real-world development experience, I chose to work with legacy code by importing that project from my other repository.
-I then significantly reworked it to meet the current requirements.
-Since I joined the TripleTen course at Sprint 5, I felt this approach made more sense than starting from scratch.
-I hope this is acceptable and demonstrates my commitment to writing and improving my code.

 [View the project on GitHub Pages](https://glpsch.github.io/se_project_aroundtheus/)